 The Confusion Matrix allows you to easily view the accuracy of these predictions by comparing the true or false prediction value with the true or false actual value.
 There are four possible scenarios, as described quadrants description below.

-This comparison is made possible by the fact that the model is training on historical data (the Training Date Range).
+This comparison is made possible by the fact that the model trains on historical data (the Training Date Range).
 Once your model is deployed, the scenario changes.
-If your deployed model makes a prediction for a particular visitor today and the prediction timeframe is “in the next 10 days”, you will not know for up to 10 days whether the actual value ends up being true or false.
+If your deployed model makes a prediction for a particular visitor today and the prediction timeframe is "in the next 10 days", results are not available for up to 10 days to determine whether the value returns as true or false.

-The four quadrants of the Confusion Matrix are:
+The following list describes the four quadrants of the Confusion Matrix:

 You can use the values of the quadrants to calculate the two constituent parts of F1 Score (Recall and Precision).